PrefectHQ/prefect/docs/core/about_prefect/thinking-prefectly.md

 The flow's `run()` method is a convenience function that handles some of the most important aspects of workflow management: scheduling, retries, data serialization, and more.
 If the flow has a schedule attached, calling `flow.run()` will sleep until the next scheduled time, run the flow, and sleep again until the next run.

-:::tip Deferred execution
+!!! tip Deferred execution
     When you build a flow in Prefect, you're defining a _computational graph_ that can be executed sometime in the future, possibly in a distributed environment.
 That's why most of this documentation follows a simple pattern: the flow is built (usually in a "`with Flow():`" context), and then the flow is `run()` as a second step.
 In production, you probably won't call `flow.run()` yourself, but rather let a management API handle execution.
 :::

 ### Parameters